-- The Governor invited members of the Monetary and Economic Policy Group (MEPG) to join the meeting and present to the MPC. - Mr. Aipi, Acting Assistant Governor of the Monetary and Economic Policy Group introduced the members of the MEPG team and he congratulated the new MPC members on their appointment. - Mr. Ulopo presented the Introductory Pack for the MPC to the members. - The contents of the MPC introductory pack included: - BPNG's objectives and functions. - Responsibility for monetary policy formulation and implementation (which now rests with the newly established MPC). - The process of monetary policy formulation by the technical team, including discussions on key macroeconomic indicators observed to set the policy stance. - The frequency of policy determination (MPS and KFR) under the CBA (Amendment) 2024 - The monetary policy framework (Reserve Money Framework). - The channels through which monetary policy is transmitted to the economy. - The monetary policy tools available for the Bank to utilize. - Challenges facing BPNG's monetary policy operations, particularly the issue of weak policy transmission. - Measures taken by the Bank, including IMF-led reforms, to address these challenges. - The future of BPNG monetary policy operations, particularly the Forecasting and Policy Analysis System (FPAS) a model-based monetary policy approach, with a long-term view toward inflation targeting.
+- The Governor invited members of the Monetary and Economic Policy Group (MEPG) and Financial Markets Operations Group (FMOG) to join the meeting. - The members of the MEPG and FMOG introduced themselves and congratulated the new MPC members on their appointment. - The MEPG Team then went on to present the Introductory Pack for the MPC to the members. - The contents of the MPC introductory pack included: - BPNG's objectives and functions. - Responsibility for monetary policy formulation and implementation (which now rests with the newly established MPC). - The process of monetary policy formulation by the technical team, including discussions on key macroeconomic indicators observed to set the policy stance. - The frequency of policy determination (MPS and KFR) under the CBA (Amendment) 2024 - The monetary policy framework (reserve money framework). - The channels through which monetary policy is transmitted to the economy. - The monetary policy tools available for the Bank to utilize. - Challenges facing BPNG's monetary policy operations, particularly the issue of weak policy transmission. - Measures taken by the Bank, including IMF-led reforms, to address these challenges. - The future of BPNG monetary policy operations, particularly the Forecasting and Policy Analysis System (FPAS) - a model-based monetary policy approach, with a long-term view toward inflation targeting.